 - Application of Norms-, Values- and Business Conduct Exclusions - Exclusion of companies that are in breach of international treaties on controversial weapons (Normsbased Exclusions on direct investments) - Exclusion of companies that derive more than 5% of their revenue from conventional weapons and firearms, tobacco production, gambling, or adult entertainment (Value-based Exclusions on direct investments) - Exclusion of companies that derive more than 20% of their revenue from tobacco distribution, conventional weapons support systems or coal (coal mining and coal-based electricity generation) (Values-based Exclusions on direct investments) - Exclusion of companies that conduct business activities in breach of, international norms such as the "United Nations Global Compact Principles" (UNGC) (Business-conduct Exclusions on direct investments) - Integrate ESG Factors into the investment decision process without compromising diversification and risk management.
-This includes: - For direct equity investments systematic consideration of the investment's ESG profile as measured for example by the ESG rating, Pillar Scores and ESG controversies.
-More information on the ESG rating, Pillar Scores and ESG controversies is available online at www.credit-suisse.com/esg (section "Sustainability Indicators"). - For direct fixed income investments to increase the exposure to investments with positive or neutral Fixed Income ESG signal and limit exposure to investments with negative Fixed Income ESG signal.
-More information on the Fixed Income ESG signal is available online at www.credit-suisse.com/esg (section "Sustainability Indicators"). - For fund investments a majority of target funds that demonstrate an "ESG Integration", "Sustainable Thematic", or "Impact Investing" approach according to the proprietary classification system described in the Credit Suisse Sustainable Investment Framework. - Performing proxy voting in accordance with the CSAM criteria and materiality thresholds defined in the Proxy Voting Approach and Policy Summary available at www.credit-suisse.com/esg (section "Active Ownership").

-Meeting the minimum proportions for investments which are E/S aligned and SFDR Sustainable Investments
+This includes: - For direct fixed income investments to increase the exposure to investments with positive or neutral Fixed Income ESG signal and limit exposure to investments with negative Fixed Income ESG signal.
+More information on the ESG Factors is available online at www.credit-suisse.com/esg (section "Sustainability Indicators"). - Meeting the minimum proportions for investments which are É/S aligned and SFDR Sustainable Investments